Health Foundation Of East Texas

 Based on the foundation's documented priorities and recent grant-making history:

-Alignment with Strategic Focus: The foundation has deliberately narrowed to two program areas—youth mental health and access to care.
+Alignment with Strategic Focus: The foundation has deliberately narrowed to two programme areas—youth mental health and access to care.
 Applications must clearly demonstrate how they address one or both of these priorities in Northeast Texas.

 Demonstrated Community Impact: The foundation explicitly states that proposals are evaluated "based on the impact each proposes and demonstrates within their communities."
 Applications should provide evidence of both potential future impact and track record of results.